bumptech/nitro/docs/nitro.md

 The lower-level, zero-copy frame constructor.
 `data` must stay valid until Nitro calls `ff`!

-You can control what function to call when nitro is done with your message data.
+You provide the function to call when nitro is done with your message data.

 *Arguments*